davidjspooner/repoxy/requirements/ui/components/22_ui_component_folder_tree_view.md

 Displays a **folder-only tree** for a repository’s contents.
 When scoped to a repository type, the **root-level nodes represent repository names** returned by the backend (e.g. entries from `repos` in `repoxy/conf/repoxy.yaml`).
-Folder depth beneath each repo is type-specific, but the tree enforces a convention that files only appear at the leaves (a folder either has child folders or files, not both).
+Under each repository instance the UI assumes a fixed folder hierarchy: `host` → `group` → `name`.
+Only `name` folders correspond to actual collections of files; higher levels contain folders only.

 ## Responsibilities